Student borrowers in these 13 states may owe taxes on Biden's debt relief

 - Wisconsin: $530

-Those tax liabilities could be doubled for borrowers who receive up to $20,000 in debt forgiveness, Walczak noted.
+Those tax liabilities could double for borrowers who receive up to $20,000 in debt forgiveness, Walczak noted.

+Hawaii, Idaho, Kentucky, New York, Pennsylvania and Virginia have already decided to exempt student loan forgiveness money from state taxes, Bloomberg News reported on Tuesday.
+Arkansas, California, Massachusetts and South Carolina are still mulling it over.

+Mississippi's Department of Revenue told Bloomberg that it will tax the student loan forgiveness dollars.

 President Biden last week announced his plan to forgive up to $20,000 for borrowers who received a Pell Grant, which are given to low-income students, and up to $10,000 for all other borrowers.
 To be eligible, an individual borrower must earn less than $125,000, while married couples qualify if they earn less than $250,000.
 Mr. Biden said roughly 43 million borrowers will benefit from the debt forgiveness.